nhs-england-tools/repository-template/docs/developer-guides/Bash_and_Make.md

 By convention we use uppercase variables for global settings that you would ordinarily associate with environment variables.
 We use lower-case variables as arguments to be passed into specific functions we call, usually on the same line, right before the function name.

 The command `set -euo pipefail` is commonly used in the Bash scripts, to configure the behavior of the script in a way that makes it more robust and easier to debug.
+Here is a breakdown of each option switch:

+- `-e`: Ensures that the script exits immediately if any command returns a non-zero exit status.
+- `-u`: Makes the script exit if there is an attempt to use an uninitialised variable.
+- `-o pipefail`: ensures that if any command in a pipeline fails (i.e., returns a non-zero exit status), then the entire pipeline will return that non-zero status.
+By default, a pipeline returns the exit status of the last command.

 ## Make and Bash working together

 Sample make target calling a Bash function.
-Notice that `bar` is going to be accessible to the function as it is executed in the same operating system process:
+Notice that `baz` is going to be accessible to the function as it is executed in the same operating system process:

 ```makefile
 some-target: # Run shell function - mandatory: foo=[description]